yding72/yding72.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a M.S.E.
 Student in the Department of Applied Mathematics and Statistics at the Whiting School of Engineering, Johns Hopkins University, advised by Prof. Luana Ruiz.
 My primary interests lie in Graph Neural Networks (GNN) and Large Language Models (LLMs).
-I have hands-on experience with Python, TensorFlow, and PyTorch, and have worked on several projects involving GNNs and LLMs.
+I have hands-on experience with Python, TensorFlow, and PyTorch, and have worked on several projects involving Time Series Analysis, LLMs and GNNs.

-Currently, I am actively seeking full-time opportunities in the fields of LLMs, GNNs, AI, and data science, where I can apply my knowledge and skills to real-world challenges.
+Currently, I am actively seeking full-time opportunities in the fields of Time Series Analysis, LLMs, GNNs, AI, and data science, where I can apply my knowledge and skills to real-world challenges.
 I am particularly interested in roles that allow me to contribute to the development and deployment of advanced AI models.
 Please feel free to connect with me via email for job opportunities.

 # 📖 Educations
 - *Sep 2019 - May 2025 (Predicted)*, M.S.E. in Data Science, Johns Hopkins University, Baltimore, MD, U.S.A.
-- \* *Sep 2018 - June 2023*, Bachelor in Data Science, Drexel University, Philadelphia, PA, U.S.A.
+- *Sep 2018 - June 2023*, Bachelor in Data Science, Drexel University, Philadelphia, PA, U.S.A. \*
-- \* *Sep 2018 - June 2022*, Bachelor in Computer Science, Lanzhou University, Gansu, China
+- *Sep 2018 - June 2022*, Bachelor in Computer Science, Lanzhou University, Gansu, China \*

 \* I participated in a joint cooperative program and hold bachelor's degrees from both Lanzhou University and Drexel University

+# 💻 Work Experience
+*Sep 2022 - Mar 2023*, **Health-Union, LLC**, *Philadelphia, PA*
+*Data Co-op
+	- Responsible for data management and data acquisition using Snowflake.
+	- Conducted data monitoring, identified the cause of abnormal data, and found corresponding solutions.
+	- Applied the TCN model to predict the click-through rates based on Health-Union’s official website.

+*Sep 2022 - Mar 2023*, **AchievAI Technology Co., Ltd.**, *Guangdong, China* *Python Programmer (90% remote)
+	- Designed/developed an algorithm to extract annual growth ring lines in sectional view from woodgrain pattern images with noise data.
+	- Coded for converting 3D wood sheet models (in .stl) to .tiff images.
+	- Conducted research on generating wood pattern images with GANs.
+	- Built source code for GIMP \2.10 on Ubuntu and developed a plugin in Python that displays .stl files.

+*Sep 2022 - Mar 2023*, **Newland Digital Technology Co., Ltd.**, *Fujian, China* *Python Programmer
+	- Conducted on-site market research on the community security system and wrote an analysis report.
+	- Implemented a Python web crawler for data gathering using Requests and Beautiful Soup.
+	- Bypassed anti-scraping techniques from target websites programmatically.

+# 🎖 Technical Skills
+**Language**: Python, C, SQL, Matlab, R, JavaScript, PHP, Bash, Lisp **Frameworks**: PyTorch, Tensorflow, LangChain, Scikit-learn, OpenCV, NetworkX, Selenium **Deep Learning Models**: LLMs, GRNNs, Graph Transformer, GAN, ResNet, TCN, LSTM **Machine Learning**: upport Vector Machines, Naive Bayes, Decision trees, Logistic Regression

 # 📝 Publications